Juan-Jones/adablog/src/content/blog/cj-affiliate-review.md

 ### How to Find Affiliate Programs on CJ Affiliate

-CJ Affiliate, [a.k.a Commission Junction](#what-is-commission-junction), provides a robust platform for connecting publishers with a vast array of affiliate programs.
+CJ Affiliate provides a robust platform for connecting publishers with a vast array of affiliate programs.
 Whether you're a seasoned marketer or just starting, finding [the best affiliate programs](/blog/best-affiliate-programs) on CJ Affiliate can significantly impact your earnings.
 Here’s a step-by-step guide to help you navigate and select the best programs for your niche.

 ### Setting Up Your Account